 Territories receive much more generous health benefits than Freely Associated States.

 In Free Association arrangements, either side can change the deal at any time.
-A Republic of Puerto Rico cannot, for example, guarantee U.S. citizenship.
-Also, U.S. military presence is permanent but economic help is temporary.
+A Republic of Puerto Rico cannot, for example, guarantee long term U.S. citizenship.
 See how the law works.

 Is it possible to repackage a rejected “enhanced commonwealth” status as “free association”?
 See how the federal government has responded to efforts to relabel “enhanced commonwealth” as “Free Association.”